 Hario is the original brewer, however, Takeya is a better copy.
 The filter for the Hario maker is a little small for getting a strong coffee.
 Takeya has changed the filter to hold more coffee grounds.
 These type of brewers have a few advantages.
 Firstly, it is much easier to fit them in your fridge during or after brewing.
 The airtight seal is very effective and it will protect the coffee from absorbing odors from the fridge.

-Yama Cold Drip Coffee Brewer
+Yama Cold Drip – The Best Cold Brew Coffee Maker

 This is a really outstanding coffee maker, both in terms of aesthetics and quality.
 All the parts that are in contact with coffee during brewing are made of glass.
 This means there will be no flavour leaking, if you like to change grinds regularly.
 The filter is a permanent one, made from ceramic.
 A ceramic filter will save you money, but more importantly will give your coffee more body.
 The brewing method is cold drip.
 Cold drip is different from steeping, giving you a better coffee.
 Toddy and Filtron, and most other cold brewing devices are immersion based brewers.